tossowski/CubicChunksMapViewer/README.md

 Some example renders:

 ![RegionFile](./pictures/hong_kong.png)
-Huge thanks to the Hong Kong Build the Earth team for providng a sample of their build!
+Huge thanks to the Hong Kong Build the Earth team for providing a sample of their build!
 Visit their website here: https://www.btehkmu.com/

 ![RegionFile](./pictures/everest.png)
 Mount Everest